dell/csm-docs/content/v1/authorization/v2.x/configuration/_index.md

 title: Configuration
 linktitle: Configuration
 weight: 2
-description: Configure CSM Authorization Proxy Server
+description: Configure Container Storage Module Authorization Proxy Server
 ---
 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
-This section provides the details and instructions on how to configure CSM Authorization.
+This section provides the details and instructions on how to configure Authorization.

 ## Configuring the CSM for Authorization Proxy Server